NaoiseGaffney/BookRepository/README.md

 * Development: Dev & Test: backlog items moved to here to be developed on my local development environment -> GitHub development branch, tested locally.
 Once tests have passed, regression and/or new feature testing a Pull Merge Request is executed and the tests applied on Heroku Review Application.
 If tests fail, the Pull Merge Request is cancelled.
 If tests pass, the Pull Merge Request is approved with a comment and the development branch is merged with the master branch.
 * Master --> Heroku Staging & Testing: updated GitHub master branch kicks off an auto deployment to Heroku Staging.
 Same test are applied before a manual promotion to Heroku Production.
 * Heroku Staging --> Production: this is the end-user application on Heroku Production.
-* Documentation and Design: all other documentation is stored here, Continuous Development and Deployment, Materialize CSS 1.0.0, Information Architecture and Sequntial Model, Technology Stack, Colour Scheme, Development Environments and MongoDB Instances, Book Repository MongoDB Schema, Background and Book Spine Images, Favicon, Links, Meta-tag Description, Gmail Account Configuration, and Route List.
+* Documentation and Design: all other documentation is stored here, Continuous Development and Deployment, Materialize CSS 1.0.0, Information Architecture and Sequential Model, Technology Stack, Colour Scheme, Development Environments and MongoDB Instances, Book Repository MongoDB Schema, Background and Book Spine Images, Favicon, Links, Meta-tag Description, Gmail Account Configuration, and Route List.

 #### GitHub Wiki